gaf3/cnc-forge/GitHub.md

 }
 ```

-And a file of the SSH private key called `github_default.key`.
+Then create a file of the SSH private key called `github_default.key`.
 Put both in the secret for CnC Forge.

-Whether the CnC Forge sees a `github` YAML block, it'll use these creds by default.
+When the CnC Forge sees a `github` YAML block, it'll use these creds by default.

 ## Account